Goal 4 – Healthy and connected communities

 Local housing strategies focus on urban areas where residents can access services, jobs and transport.
 Some strategies will need to acknowledge connections to Canberra as a location for higher-order services and employment.

-Decisions around the most suitable locations for new housing must consider the compatiblity of land uses, as well as the availability of road connections and service infrastructure.
+Decisions around the most suitable locations for new housing must consider the compatibility of land uses, as well as the availability of road connections and service infrastructure.
 Other considerations include:

 24.1 Prepare guidelines for local housing strategies.